nmirabets/sakila-data-ai-agent/README.md

 The agent uses a sophisticated system prompt that includes the complete Sakila database schema, allowing it to generate accurate SQL queries based on natural language questions.

-## 📚 Understanding the Implementation
+## 📚 Learning and Development

-To understand how this project is built, check out the `Guide.ipynb` notebook in the repository.
-The guide walks through the complete implementation process, including:
+This repository is designed as a learning resource.
+Here's how to use it:

+1. Start with `Developer_Guide.ipynb` - This comprehensive Jupyter notebook walks you through all the concepts needed to build the AI agent:
    - Setting up the OpenAI API
-- Creating system prompts
+   - Understanding system prompts
    - Implementing tool calls
    - Building the database querying functionality
    - Developing the Streamlit interface

+2. Development Process:
+   - The `app.py` file is intentionally empty - you'll build it step by step following the Developer Guide
+   - Reference `app_solution.py` only after attempting to build the application yourself
+   - The Guide teaches you all the concepts necessary to create a functional AI agent that can query databases using natural language

+The goal is to help you understand how to build an AI-powered data querying agent from scratch, with practical, hands-on experience.

 ## 📝 License